Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 4. Queens Park and Botanic Gardens

-If you won’t get the chance to visit Toowoomba in September, never fear!
+If you won’t get the chance to visit Toowoomba in September, never fear my friend!

 Queens Park and Botanic Gardens are among Toowoomba’s most beloved green spaces, and make the perfect spot to visit all year round.